What’s next for Alex Jones after $49M Sandy Hook verdict?

 He testified that any award over $2 million would “sink us,” and Free Speech Systems — which is Infowars’ Austin-based parent company — filed for bankruptcy protection during the first week of the trial.

 But economist Bernard Pettingill testified that Jones and his company are worth up to $270 million.
-He said Jones withdrew $62 million from the firm in 2021, when default judgments were issued in that case and two other Sandy Hood defamation suits.
+He said Jones withdrew $62 million from the firm in 2021, when default judgments were issued in that case and two other Sandy Hook defamation suits.

 Since the verdict, Jones has urged Infowars’ supporters to buy the nutritional supplements, survival gear and other products he sells, saying he needs funds to continue the show and his legal fights.